vonvoo/docs/docs/source/password manager continued.rst

    4. Choose **Two-step Login** (top-middle)
    5. Choose Providers > Authenticator App > **Manage**

-      - On your smartphone, open the *Enty Auth* app.
+      - On your smartphone, open the *Ente Auth* app.
 Tap the plus button (bottom-right) and choose Add Account.
 Scan a QR code and save the entry.

          - Enter the TOTP (verification code), in the browser.